-As explained in Treatment, breast cancer can come back in the breast or other areas of the body.
+As explained in Treatment Options, breast cancer can come back in the breast or other areas of the body.
 The symptoms of a cancer recurrence include a new lump in the breast, under the arm, or along the chest wall; bone pain or fractures; headaches or seizures; chronic coughing or trouble breathing; extreme fatigue; and/or feeling ill.
 Talk with your doctor if you have any of these or other symptoms.
-The possibility of recurrence is a common concern among cancer survivors; learn more about coping with fear of recurrence, and the tests that are not helpful to watch for a recurrence.
+The possibility of recurrence is a common concern among cancer survivors; learn more about coping with fear of recurrence and the tests that are not helpful to watch for a recurrence.

 Patients who received trastuzumab or certain types of chemotherapy called anthracyclines may be at risk of heart problems.
 Talk with your doctor about the best ways to check for heart problems.

 Women taking tamoxifen should have yearly pelvic exams, because this drug can increase the risk of uterine cancer.
 Tell your doctor or nurse if you notice any abnormal vaginal bleeding or other new symptoms.
-Women who are taking an aromatase inhibitor (AI), such as anastrozole, exemestane, or letrozole, should have a bone density test before they start treatment and as recommended by their doctor, as these drugs may cause some bone weakness or bone loss.
+Women who are taking an AI, such as anastrozole, exemestane, or letrozole, should have a bone density test before they start treatment and as recommended by their doctor, as these drugs may cause some bone weakness or bone loss.

 Women recovering from breast cancer are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, limiting alcohol, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level and may lower the risk of cancer recurrence.
 Your doctor can help you create a safe exercise plan based upon your needs, physical abilities, and fitness level.